 Everybody who is anybody knows that poor people are lazy and afraid, whereas #Entrepreneurs are #motivated and #fearless!

 You, good sir, are a motherfucking lion!
 So act like one!

 Stripper girlfriend leaving you for someone who is marginally wealthier, even after you showered her with gifts and explained at length how great you are?
 ROAR!

-Pesky employees ungrateful for their #bespoke office furniture?
-Refusing to smile for the preapproved fun office activities Facebook photo?
-Insisting instead on “annual leave” and “a safe working environment”?
+Pesky employees refusing to smile for the pre-approved fun office activities (that definitely aren’t designed to cultivate an image on social media) or insisting having “annual leave” and “a safe working environment”?
 ROAR!

 Some bitch named Leila McKinnon blowing up your voicemail, with confusing words like “ethics” and “transparency” and “corporate governance”?
 Call back and fucking ROOOOOOOAR!

 Yeah, fuck yeah!
 You’re the king of the jungle baby!
 You don’t listen to the opinions of sheep, you steal them from subsistence farmers and pick their carcasses clean!

 2. Be the #MondayMotivation You Want To See In the World

 Don’t just limit your presenting prowess to real-life situations.
 The internet is a great place to let those who can’t witness your success first hand get a glimpse at your swinging dick of greatness.